Vishnu1426/PES_Asic_course_7th_sem/README.md

 <details>
-	+ Diagram for flow of instruction and data from memory to processor
+	<summary>Diagram for flow of instruction and data from memory to processor</summary>

+ + Hex file containing C program goes to the RISC-V CPU.
+ + The CPU does the operation.
+CPU is written in verilog.
+ + It returns the output back to the C program.
+ +
  ![Memory to Processer diagram](https://github.com/Vishnu1426/PES_Asic_course_7th_sem/assets/79538653/85b8c414-614a-4f18-b042-e1e6876e6c92)

 </details>